ClothoProxy/Clotho/README.md

 The current implementation derives the AWS Account ID offline using the technique described in [a short note on AWS KEY ID by Tal Be'ery](https://medium.com/@TalBeerySec/a-short-note-on-aws-key-id-f88cc4317489).
 Currently doesn't work with keys issued before ~2019, but maybe that's a good thing.

+You can find docs at [docs.rs](https://docs.rs/Clotho/latest)

 ## What's included

-The library is published as a crate and should be able to cross build it targeting aarch64 using cross and `cross build --target aarch64-unknown-linux-gnu --bin squid-icap`
+The library is published as a crate and should be able to cross build it targeting aarch64 using cross.

+Run the example
+`cargo run  --example examplecli -- --config examples/config.yaml.example --credential AKIAIOSFODNN7EXAMPLE/20130524/us-east-1/s3/aws4_request`

+The binary folder contains
+- A simple binary for use with squid [squid.rs](./src/bin/squid.rs)
+- A very basic ICAP server - also for use with squid - [squid-icap.rs](./src/bin/squid-icap.rs)

+You should be able to target other architectures with `cross`, e.g.
+`cross build --target aarch64-unknown-linux-gnu --bin ...`

 ## Cost Savings